Yes Resources

 Scotland Decides We are a not-for-profit organisation unaligned to any political party.
 Our purpose is to provide a verifiable and secure voting platform for all people in Scotland to use for the purpose of self-determination.
 We support grass-roots democracy through the People’s Assembly promoting decision making at community council and local authority level.
 We endorse the formation of a national convention and can provide video and text information as well as voting up to and including national level.
 Our system is designed to provide uncontestable results open to scrutiny at every level including a referendum.

-Scottish Currency Group People working towards the introduction of a Scottish Currency ‘as soon as practicable’ after Independence Day.
-Dr Tim Rideout was the author and proposer of Amendment D in the April 2019 SNP Spring Conference.
+Scottish Currency Group Enabling Scotland’s economic and political independence via a full Scottish Currency Plan.
+A team working towards the introduction of a Scottish Currency ‘as soon as practicable’ after Independence Day including Dr Tim Rideout, who was the author and proposer of Amendment D in the April 2019 SNP Spring Conference.

 Scottish Independence Convention The Scottish Independence Convention is a stakeholder organisation for all those who wish to see Scotland be an independent country.
 It brings together all the independence-supporting political parties (SNP, Scottish Greens, SSP), the national independence-supporting organisations and representatives of local grassroots groups.